-Try this.
 Stiffen ALL the muscles in your body from head to toes.
 Now try to take a deep breath and you see a little of what it is like to try to breathe with emphysema.
 Sadly, we ALL are heading in that direction if we are not consciously doing something to prevent it.
 If you don't use it you will lose it.

 One easy way to detect the UDB factors well hidden presence by the number count in Optimal Breathing Tests and the sound of the voice.
 The voice is essentially caused by wind, friction and vibration; wind passing membranes, bouncing off and or vibrating muscles, tendons, nerves and bones.
 Just as an office building would tilt or bend without a large enough basement, the voice needs a proper foundation to support its evenness and strength.
 Plus a platform to spring from when sound needs to be loud and clear.

-These different qualities of vibration and sound produce strong, even, full, breathy, raspy, thin, hoarse, weak, unsteady largely due poor posture distorting the shape of the membranes and or a poor foundation
+These different qualities of vibration and sound produce strong, even, full, breathy, raspy, thin, hoarse, weak, unsteady largely due poor posture distorting the shape of the membranes and or a poor foundation.

 Try to make a steady, even, unwavering sound with your voice and at the same time move your belly in and out once every second as if you were transitioning between six months pregnant and a thin wasted physical culturist with a small waist and huge chest.
 Most will experience a wavering of the sound.
 A key factor of the wavering is caused by the belly muscles getting in the way of the action of the diaphragm.
 To breathe, speak, walk, sleep, and sing more easily we must be able to engage and disengage from the belly and other non-specific breathing muscles.
 We must also coordinate the action so that the entire unit is properly supported and the relationships between the diaphragm, belly, chest, mouth, throat and jaw are kept in steady but relaxed integration.
 We expand upon all this in self help program or private sessions.

 And when the natural breathing pathway is restored or improved there is almost always a corresponding depth and or ease of the sleeping state.
 The deeper the breath the deeper the sleep.
 That’s probably why snoring and depth of sleep are often associated.
 The breath is deeper but not as internally strong it should or there are other issues concerning sleep.

 Stuttering, laryngitis, emphysema, spasmodic dysphonia, heart conditions, nervous disorders, hypertension, and many other illnesses can be positively or negatively influenced by the way one breathes.
 Again, if you are not consciously doing something to prevent the loss of breathing volume, strength and breathing sequencing, then even usual and customary activities will cause loss of breathing function and corresponding vitality.
 If you do not use it you will lose it.
 Excessive stress just accelerates the loss.

 An example drawn from sessions with Spasmodic Dysphonia clients:

 This is more of what I am getting at with your SD that it is largely a diaphragm and breathing sequencing and coordination issue that is caused by the breathing system of hips, pelvis, abdomen, thorax, diaphragm, internal organs, fascia, throat and jaw being squashed, bent, overtight and twisted in subtle ways that defy measurement but respond to unusual body positions that change the internal coordination back to where it works better......immediately.
 Subtle shifts in the voice are the primary indicators for this.
 They initially may not be discernible to the maker of the sound who has lost their connection with the sound of their natural voice But a before and after tape recordings can help them hear the vocal changes if they cannot do so themselves.

 We must of course have already opened up (via Optimal Breath Releases -OBRs- and strapping techniques etc) the entire system to make the maximum change possible and ensure success.
 We then take the odd, sometimes threatening, invasive, distasteful (the prima donna pose, grotesque or foreign and possibly threatening body distortions etc) body positions and allow the breathing coordination to find it's own way by making sound concurrently with those "different" body positions.
 This happens often enough and the body reforms internally (unwinds) allowing the new way of sounding to become spontaneous while the ODD body position becomes less and less needed and we slowly revert back to healthy posturing.

 So the internal coordination is changed by making sound whilst stretching and bending the outside of the body which is after all the container for the inside in the first place.
 Again, it unwinds from the inside out.
 The precise body positions are critical.